 James married Henrietta Cairns and the couple lived with their 2 daughters at 6 Hunter Street, Belfast, Co.
 Antrim.
 During the Second World War, he died at a military hospital in Hatfield, Hertfordshire on 26th March 1942 aged 37 years old.
 At the time of his death, James had more than 17 years of military experience and saw action at Dunkirk.

 James Lockhart’s grave is in Glenalina Extension, Section L, Grave 307 of Belfast City Cemetery, Belfast, Co.
 Antrim.
-Reverend JM Payne of St. Aidan’s conducted at service at the Lockhart home and at the graveside on Tuesday 31st March 1942.
+Reverend JM Payne of St. Aidan’s conducted services at the Lockhart home and at the graveside on Tuesday 31st March 1942.
 Four Lockhart brothers carried the Sergeant’s coffin with many members of the Royal Ulster Rifles in attendance.
 James’ brother Company Sergeant Major Harry Lockhart also served in the Rifles.